Please credit Bespin Bulletin if you plan on sharing any information in this report.

 Every week I’m messaged by eager Star Wars fans asking me why or how is Andor still filming?
 I think people get confused about Andor, you need to understand that the production wasn’t like Kenobi or The Mandalorian, it was being treated more like a movie honestly.
 I know I’ve been saying that for a while online and on my podcast, but that’s how it’s been approached.
 They haven’t been reliant on the volume like Kenobi and Mando, but the other thing to remember is the season is twelve episodes long.
 Andor has filmed amidst a strong second wave of COVID-19 in the United Kingdom earlier this year and some unfortunate bad weather which can greatly impact the production especially when Andor uses so many practical sets and filmed on location.

 I am personally thrilled however to hear that Andor has wrapped as everything I’ve heard about the series has truly got me extremely excited and it’s without question the series I’m looking forward to the most from the list of upcoming Star Wars series.
-I cannot wait for Andor to bless our screens later next year.
+I cannot wait for Andor to bless our screens later next year, and accordion to my sources it’s roughly a year away from its release date, indicating an August release.

 Please credit Bespin Bulletin if you plan on sharing any information in this report.
 Thank you.